thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

 Macro, the Function from AST to AST
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you know macros are functions from ASTs to ASTs, there's no mystery to Julia macros.
+Once you know macros are functions from ASTs to ASTs, there's no mystery in Julia macros.

 .. code-block:: Julia